Drinking Despite Consequences:

 The Substance Abuse and Mental Health Services Administration explains that when one member of a family drinks too much, others may ending up drinking too much as well.
 Drugs and alcohol can come to seem like a good way, or even the only way, to cope with the stress of the situation.2 However more alcohol use isn’t the answer to any alcohol abuse situation.
 Treatment helps whole families begin to heal no matter their past or present.

-Alcohol abuse can cause some physical, visible effects.
+Alcohol abuse can cause some physical, visible effects, like a red face and nose,

 - Broken capillaries on the nose and face